googleapis/google-cloud-dotnet/PROCESSES.md

 package.
 Use `git commit --amend` to change the commit message if you need to.

-    If you're releasing more than one package, use `./prepare-release.sh commit-multiple <commit title>`, e.g.
+    If you're releasing a package group, use `./prepare-release.sh commit-group`.
+Alternatively, create
-    `./prepare-release.sh commit-multiple "Release Spanner libraries version 3.3.0"`.
-    Alternatively, create the commit manually, including one line per package of the form `- Release XYZ version ABC`.
+    the commit manually, including one line per package of the form `- Release XYZ version ABC`.

     **Note:** If you're using the Dockerfile described in